Biochar application to soils

 The system boundary of this quantification section starts at the arrival of biochar at the site of permanent incorporation/application (i.e. field for spreading, mixing into potting soil...) and ends at the biochar end of life, after accounting for decay and re-emission in its end use application.

-Quantification shall be done at a minimum for each biochar production batch, and may be done more frequently for Continuous issuance.
+Quantification shall be done at a minimum for each biochar production batch, and may be done more frequently for continuous issuance.

 GHG emissions covered in this module include: